vicenteherrera/starter-ml/llm/_security/simple_garak/README.md

 ## Run "Do Anything Now" tests on local GPT2 model, it will be downloaded locally
 make garak-hg-gpt2

-## Run "Do Anything Now" tests on OpenAI gpt3.5-turbo
+## Run "Do Anything Now" tests on OpenAI gpt model
-make garak-oa-gpt3.5-turb
+make garak-oa

 # Using poetry